Blog

 October 17, 2011

 There is a paucity of research on the validity of using the PCL-R or its derivatives with female offenders (Salekin, Rogers, & Sewell, 1997).
 These authors elaborated that pronounced gender differences for psychopathy and APD have been observed, despite the limited research.
-Some of the gender differences include later onset of psychopathy and APD for females than males; females exhibit less overt aggression than ... read more
+Some of the gender differences include later onset of psychopathy and APD for females than males; females exhibit less overt aggression than males; and females have higher rates of comorbid psychiatric disorders than males. ...

 October 12, 2011

 Although there is an abundance of research suggesting that the PCL-R is the “gold standard”, it has some limitations.
 First, the PCL-R is highly labor intensive to administer and score.
 Requirements for accurate scoring include a trained examiner, a semi-structured clinical interview, and extensive review of all available institutional file data.
-This often results in a trained mental health professional ... read more
+This often results in a trained mental health professional spending three to four hours to administer and score the test, which can be costly ...

 October 9, 2011